 Key Area: 4c - Responding to requests for determinations How robust are SACRE's procedures for responding to requests from schools for a determination?
-Requires improvement/struggling A SACRE in this position would: not have any understanding of what a determination is.
-Have no documentation for schools to use to make application for a determination.
-Developing A SACRE with developing practice would: have had little or no experience of any requests for a determination, and have given at most only minimal attention as to how it might respond to such a request, due to a lack of support provided to SACRE by the LA via a professional officer.
+Requires improvement/struggling A SACRE in this position would: mprovement/struggling application for a determination.
+Developing A SACRE with developing practice would: have had little or no experience of any requests for a determination, and have given at most only minim attention as to how it might respond to such a request, due to a lack of support provided to SACRE by t LA via a professional officer.
 Found unprepared and at risk of making an unsound decision or giving erroneous advice by a request for a determination.
 Established A SACRE with established practice would: be aware that schools have the option of requesting a determination, and that SACRE has a major role in this process.
 Have provided some training to its members regarding determinations, either directly through working on earlier requests, or through specific elements in developmental sessions.
 Responds in an adequate but piecemeal fashion, when requested for a determination, without a systematic overview of this area of work.
 Advanced be fully equipped for responding to requests for determinations, with a good understanding of SACRE's responsibilities.
-Have a well-established and effective framework for responding to requests, with which
+Have a well-established and effective framework for responding to requests, with which Page 24 supporting g

 A SACRE with advanced practice would: members are familiar and comfortable.
 Meet a request with a judicious and well-informed appraisal of the request by SACRE, leading to a sound decision communicated clearly to the school in a context of ongoing advisory support.
-Periodically review all existing determinations together with keeping the guidance from the RE professional.
+Periodically review all existing determinations together with keeping the guidance from th RE professional.
 Where are we and where do we find evidence to support this?